Keeping Coasts Sustainable through Cleanups in Hawaii

 Who is involved?

-With funding from the NOAA Marine Debris Program, SCH creates events where people can actively engage in cleaning their beaches while learning more about the impacts of debris.
-Numerous volunteers help organize cleanup and engage the community to take action at their local beaches, in addition to schools, businesses, government, and local groups partners.
+With funding from the NOAA Marine Debris Program, SCH created events where people can actively engage in cleaning their beaches while learning more about the impacts of debris.
+Numerous volunteers helped organize cleanup and engaged the community to take action at their local beaches, in addition to schools, businesses, government, and local groups partners.